G’day dearest ones!

 • It takes a BUTTLOAD OF TIME.
 Ummm… like some days in the first four months, I would be breastfeeding for 16 hours a day.
 SCREWY.
 I remember crying with longing for my own hands to do shit.
 Like!
 Making toast!
 Without it being a fuc*ing artform of acrobatic proportions!

 • In tribal communities, there’s always a number of women lactating.
 So there are readily available working boobs, and arms to pass kids around to.
 Perfect for when mama needs to go walkabout before she loses her shit.
 In modern society?
 There’s just one pair of boobs per kid.
 Thus making only one person in the world who can feed their wee one.
 One person who may desperately need some Time Out, but finds it really hard to get.
-I wish I’d gotten into the habit of expressing and leaving Ostara with her Daddy-o for a couple of hours, and letting them work out their dance a lot earlier on.
+I wish I’d gotten into the habit of expressing and leaving our mermaid daughter with her Daddy-o for a couple of hours, and letting them work out their dance a lot earlier on.
 Chris said to me early on: “It’s just a bit silly really that I don’t have boobs.
 Not even little babycino ones that could just give baby a snack ya know?
 That would be really handy!”

 Indeed, it would.
 BIOLOGY, PLEASE CATCH UP TO MODERN CIVILISATION!